EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

     sudo systemctl enable containerd.service
     ```

+## Step 0: Create A Git Repo for this project

+We will create several files for this project.
+I recommend that you create a git repo on GitHub called `docker-cicd`.

+I have a `dev` folder in my home dir that I use for all my projects.
+I cd to `~/dev/`, and pull down my repo.

 ## Step 1: Create Jenkins Automation Code

-We will create several files for this project.
-Keep them all together in a dir.
-I use `~/dev/jenkins-docker/`.
-You might also want to make the folder a git repo for later use.
+Each container gets its own subdirectory.
+Jenkins gets `~/dev/docker-cicd/jenkins/`.

 ### The Plugin Installation Manager

 We are automating the installation of all of our plugins using [jenkins-plugin-cli](https://github.com/jenkinsci/plugin-installation-manager-tool).

-The app is built into [Jenkins Docker images](https://hub.docker.com/r/jenkins/jenkins), so we don't need to install it.
+These days, the app is built into [Jenkins Docker images](https://hub.docker.com/r/jenkins/jenkins), so we don't need to install it.
 We use it to bake all the plugins in to our custom Docker image.

 The list below will add all default/recommended plugins, plus a few extra ones we need, including the [Configuration As Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin#getting-started).
-It also includes plugins that we will be using for creating a Docker "cloud" using DinD, and integrating a SonarQube server docker container.
+It also includes plugins that we will be using later in this series for creating a Docker "cloud" using DinD, and integrating a SonarQube server docker container.

 The format is "shortname:version".
 If no version is specified, it will pull the latest version.

-> See ["Addendum: How To Output A List of your Installed Jenkins Plugins"]() below to learn how to get a list of installed plugins in an existing Jenkins server.
+> See ["Addendum: How To Output A List of your Installed Jenkins Plugins"](#addendum-how-to-output-and-use-a-list-of-your-installed-jenkins-plugins) below to learn how to get a list of installed plugins in an existing Jenkins server.
 Its how I generated the plugins list below.

-- Create `plugins.txt` in `~/dev/jenkins-docker/`.
+- Create `plugins.txt` in `~/dev/docker-cicd/jenkins/`.
 - Copy and past the text below into `plugins.txt`.

 ```Text